ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 Add the variable template to the data structure using *arrow button* (3).
 Make sure the variable templates are in the same order as the variables in the data.

 <img src=".\images_upload\image11.png" style="width:6.3in;height:1.90625in" />
+Figure 6: Options to search for a variable template.

 In the next step, customize each variable template.
 Table 2 explains the fields and the buttons in the variable template (see also Figure 7).